issp-center-dev/H-wave/docs/en/source/howtouse/ho-index.rst

         $ python3 path_to_H-wave/qlms.py input.toml

      When the calculation is completed, the results will be written in the output directory.
-     See File format section for the details of the output files.
+     See File format sections for the details of the output files.